Circuitscape/Circuitscape.jl/README.md

 Windows: [![Build status](https://ci.appveyor.com/api/projects/status/4a8u8985hq2mt569?svg=true)](https://ci.appveyor.com/project/ranjanan/circuitscape-jl)

-**Users of Circuitscape on Julia v0.6 should now shift to Julia 1.0.
-Circuitscape on Julia v0.6 will no longer be supported.**

 Circuitscape is an open-source program that uses circuit theory to model connectivity in heterogeneous landscapes.
 Its most common applications include modeling movement and gene flow of plants and animals, as well as identifying areas important for connectivity conservation.